 Founded as a state normal school in 1889, the University of Northern Colorado has grown into a comprehensive research and academic institution.
 UNC offers over 65 distance education opportunities, including an online master of science in sport and exercise science with an emphasis in sport administration.
 Designed to align with guidelines established by the National Association for Sport and Physical Education and the North American Society for Sport Management, UNC’s program provides career-relevant training as well as research and practicum opportunities.
 Students graduate fully prepared to pursue jobs in professional sports leagues and college programs.

-The 30-credit curriculum includes required coursework in sport promotion and marketing, legal aspects of program administration, and management of sports facilities and equipment.
+The 30-credit online sports management masters program includes required coursework in sport promotion and marketing, legal aspects of program administration, and management of sports facilities and equipment.
 Degree candidates choose a thesis and presentation, capstone project, or internship as a culminating experience.
 Individuals who select the last two options must also pass a comprehensive exam.
 With flexible, asynchronous courses delivered by Canvas, as well as accelerated options, students can earn their master’s in 12 months while continuing to work.

 This master’s in sports management online program uses a continuous enrollment schedule, allowing students to begin degree work at their convenience.
 To be eligible, candidates should hold a regionally accredited bachelor’s degree earned with a minimum 3.0 GPA.
 Individuals with GPAs below this threshold may apply for special consideration.
 Applicants need not submit standardized test scores.
 All distance learners pay the same tuition.